Why is knowledge of Self important?

 Where You Spend is Where You Grow

 Money is a very clear, physical indicator of what you have chosen to value.
 What you chose to not spend money on is also a very clear indicator of what you have chosen to value.
 It is what I call wallet time.
 The function of money is to mark and transfer value.
 If you are not willing to spend money on something or on someone, you simply don’t value that thing as much those things you are committing resources to.
-Document your money flows to specific activities and people and the feelings that they provide.
+Document your money flows to specific activities and people and the feelings that are associated with those activities and people.
 You will get a very illuminating picture of where your chosen value is.

 Conclusions of Self Knowledge